sapphirecat/bin/README.md

 “.bat” on Windows or empty elsewhere.
 This can be changed with e.g.
 `--ext=.exe` to search for and invoke `activate.exe` instead.

+The repository includes a sample “activate project” script for use with Perl projects on POSIX systems; it’s called `_activate-project` and, somewhat confusingly, should be installed inside the project being activated.
+In other
+words:

+    cd THIS_REPO
+    cp -p _activate-project ~/git/foo/activate
+    ./activate foo

+This will (using the default paths) activate the project foo.
+If you have a `~/lib/foo` directory, then it will be added to the environment as a `local::lib` path.
+(I use this last feature to evaluate CPAN modules without polluting a ‘real’ installation.)

+`_activate-project` should be customized for your needs; for instance, to change your shell prompt to indicate that you’re inside the project.

 ## perl_has